nsip/sif-xml2json/README.md

    README.md                 instructions and other information

 ## installation
-   Extract zipfile to your chosen working directory, and run the server from there as instructed below.
+   Extract zipfile to your chosen working directory, and run the server from there as described below.

 ## Start server

   Note: A default starting configuration is provided in config.toml.
 You can edit this if necessary.

-   1. In your terminal (Linux/Mac) or Powershell (Windows), navigate to your chosen working directory
+   1. In your terminal (Linux/Mac) or Powershell (Windows), navigate to your chosen working directory.
    2. Run sifxml2json(.exe).

    On startup, you should see output messages printed such as service name, server IP:Port and service version.

 ## Play with Insomnia

 To give you a quick idea of how sifxml2json works, here's how to convert the sample file provided with the installation.

-Insomnia is a REST-based API testing system.
-You can use it to call the converter web service sifxml2json:
+For this test we'll use Insomnia, a REST-based API testing system, to call the converter web service sifxml2json:

 1. If it is not already installed on your machine, download [Insomnia Core](https://insomnia.rest/download/core/?).